Meg, Jo, Beth and Amy (and the boy next door)

 Louisa gave Friedrich great deal of characteristics that she appreciated in European men that she wished that more American men would posses (Showalter).
 Friedrich has very emphatic world view, a quality that is stereo-typically connected to women.
 He has desire to help those who have been marginalized and discriminated.
 Interest for the social justice is something he shares with Jo.
 Jo´s seek for adventure and validation stems out from personal level rather than tearing down the patriarchy.
 During her growing pains she herself put women down.
 Yet Jo learns and grows.
 When Jo falls in love with Fritz it is not that surprising that she is jittery and nervous around him because with Friedrich there is a constant physical awareness that she never experienced before.

 Her internal battles are not either caused by the outside influences but fear of commitment.
 Friedrich goes through the same process.
-When Jo does fall in love it is not the feeling she is afraid but what people are going to say about her after she has been speaking about independence for a very long time.
+When Jo does fall in love it is not the feeling she is afraid but what people are going to say about her after she has been speaking about independence.
 Her creator had similar problems.
 We are always more than eager to fight over the moralities of the female characters but what it comes to the male protagonists especially in Hollywood films men who are aggressive, broken, quick to violence are portrayed as desirable heroes and their possessive behaviour over women is over-looked.
 Hate that Friedrich sometimes receives comes from our own expectations of the masculine archetype which has been more than often coloured by the western media.

 This is a quote from my Friedrich research, but it´s worth mentioning here as well.